 Early learning and childcare (ELC) is a generic term used to cover the full range of early education and childcare available in Scotland today.
-The term early learning and childcare is intended to emphasise that the care and education of very young children are not two separate things, and that babies and young children are learning all the time from all their experiences.
+The term early learning and childcare is intended to emphasise that the care and education of very young children are not two separate things.
+Babies and young children learn all the time from all their experiences.

 Early learning and childcare settings are all those which offer education and childcare to children up to school age.
 These include settings known as family centres, nursery schools, nursery classes attached to primary schools, and childminders.
 Early learning and childcare settings can be operated by local authorities, private businesses, voluntary sector organisations, and in the case of childminders, self-employed individuals.

 The term 'early learning and childcare' was introduced in the

 Children and Young People (Scotland) Act 2014.
 The Act replaced the previous entitlement of up to 475 hours per year of free sessions of pre-school education for 3-5 year olds, with a more flexible offer of up to 600 hours ELC per year for 3-5 year olds and certain eligible 2 year olds.
 Parents may also purchase additional hours of ELC for children who have an entitlement, and those who are not yet entitled to free hours.

 National Improvement Hub (NIH) are tagged by subject.
 This includes an

 ELC subject tag.
 Searching live on the NIH ensures you are checking the most up-to-date list of ELC resources.
 The following resources on the NIH may be of interest to ELC practitioners.